Qubes-Community/Contents/docs/privacy/signal.md

        [user@dom0 ~]$ sudo qubesctl --skip-dom0 --targets=debian-11 --show-output state.sls update.qubes-vm

-2. Open a terminal in Debian 11 (or your previously chosen template ; note that `gnome-terminal` isn't installed by default in minimal templates, in which case replace `gnome-terminal` with `uxterm`):
+2. Open a terminal in Debian 11 (or your previously chosen template ; note that `gnome-terminal` isn't installed by default in a [minimal template], in which case replace `gnome-terminal` with `uxterm`):

        [user@dom0 ~]$ qvm-run -a debian-11 gnome-terminal